The geometry of your model plays a big role in how easy or hard it will be to set up and get accurate results from the simulation.

 but you should

-- leave any plastic encasings or covers over your antenna.
+- leave any plastic encasings or covers over your geometry.

 Delete unnecessary elements

-Parts of antenna such as screws, bolts, threads or embedded text can be taken out of your model.
+Parts, such as screws, bolts, threads or embedded text, can be taken out of your model.

-For physical antennas port or feed is one of the most important parts of the assembly, however, you can easily simplify the port geometry, to make the simulation faster without sigificant losses in precision.
+The port or feed is one of the most important parts of the assembly, however, you can easily simplify the port geometry, to make the simulation faster without sigificant losses in accuracy.